franeCode/DishDiary/README.md

 [Video Demo](https://youtu.be/Xu7Et3H4DX8)

 DishDiary is a web application that simplifies the way you manage, share, and explore delicious recipes.
-Whether you're an experienced chef or a cooking enthusiast, DishDiary streamlines your culinary journey.

 🌟 Features

-Recipe Management: Create and organize your recipes with a user-friendly interface.
+Recipe Management: Create and organize recipes with a user-friendly interface.

-Image Upload: Easily upload images of your culinary creations to accompany your recipes.
+Image Upload: Easily upload images of culinary creations to accompany recipes.

-Recipe Sharing: Share your recipes with the world and discover new culinary ideas.
+Recipe Sharing: Share recipes with the world and discover new culinary ideas.

 User Authentication: Secure login and registration process with JWT token-based authentication.